“He’s Alive” at the Capitol Theatre ahead of Easter

 I’m really excited to see it because it’s just like how baby Jesus was born and his story and I absolutely love the show.
 It’s one of my favorite live plays.
 So cute.Sarah & Abbie

-Another performance takes place Saturday at 7:30 PM in the evening and again on Sunday afternoon at 3:30 PM.
+Another performance takes place Saturday at 7:30 p.m. and again on Sunday afternoon at 3:30 p.m.

 All of the shows are free and open to the public.